LeidyGil/leidygil.github.io/SQL_English.md

 GROUP BY strftime("%m", Registration_Date)
 HAVING user_count >= 2
 ```
 In this query, we first use GROUP BY to group by month.
-Then, we use the aggregation function COUNT(Registration_Date) to count the number of enrollees.
-After grouping[...]
+Then, we use the aggregate function COUNT(Fecha_Inscripcion) to count the number of registrations.
+After grouping the data and calculating the total registrations, we apply the HAVING clause to filter the results.
 ```sql
 SELECT strftime('%m', registration_date) as month, count(registration_date) as user_count FROM registrations
 group by strftime('%m', registration_date)